 4.3 CFIA/Accredited Employee Carcass Identification and Trimming Procedures

-CFIA held tags are to be used for conditions requiring veterinary disposition (category II TPC) or in special circumstances as deemed necessary by CFIA personnel.
-In addition, an in-plant identification tag or ink marking system will be used by plant employees to identify dressing defects and Category I TPCs.
+CFIA held tags are to be used for conditions requiring veterinary disposition (FPS-FS II) or in special circumstances as deemed necessary by CFIA personnel.
+In addition, an in-plant identification tag or ink marking system will be used by plant employees to identify dressing defects and TPCs that are OCDs.

 In-plant identification tags or ink marks must be removed once the defect is corrected.
 Defects so identified may be trimmed at any working position down the line or off line at the operator's discretion as long as the defect is removed sanitarily before leaving the final carcass approval area.

 CFIA held tags may only be removed by a CFIA inspector or by an accredited plant employee under the direct and immediate supervision of a CFIA inspector.